yasminebenmoussa8-ui/Financial-modeling-case/README.md

-# Integrated Three-Statement Financial Model | Blu Containers' case
+# Integrated Three-Statement Financial Model | Blu Containers

 This project consists of a fully integrated three-statement financial model developed in Microsoft Excel to forecast Blu Containers' financial performance over a five-year horizon (2023–2027).